nickpeihl/knowledge/geo/geo-web.md

 For GeoJSON files > 100MB
 * [Tippecanoe](https://github.com/mapbox/tippecanoe) + [a Vector Tile Server](https://github.com/mapbox/awesome-vector-tiles#servers)

 ### Links
 * [GeoJSON Specification](http://geojson.org)
 * [Awesome GeoJSON](https://github.com/tmcw/awesome-geojson)

+## ArcGIS Online/Server

+Requests to ArGIS Online/Server feature services usually contain a bounding box to limit the number of features returned.
+However, sometimes a single feature will contain thousands of vertices spread out over a large geographic area.
+The bounding box query will limit the request to features within the extent but may contain unnecessary vertices outside the extent.
+To avoid downloading unnecessary verticies from very large features you may want to split the feature.
+One good way to do this is with the [Dice](http://pro.arcgis.com/en/pro-app/tool-reference/data-management/dice.htm) tool in ArcGIS.
+This will create multiple features when a single feature contains more than the given number of vertices.
+I suggest setting a vertex limit of 1000.